stevensblueprint/backend_challenge_spring_2024/project/README.md

 Start by defining your database:
 	docker run --name <server name> -e POSTGRES_PASSWORD=<your password> -d postgres

-Any time you want to start the database again, you use the following command:
+Now, start the server using the following command:
 	docker start <server name>

 Use the following command to find the IP address of the database (NOT TO BE CONFUSED WITH THE GATEWAY):